mtdtechnology-net/github-actions/README.md

       - name: Run Tests Using Xcodebuild Action
         uses: ./.github/actions/run-xcodebuild-tests
         with:
-          scheme: "Tim"              # The Xcode scheme to build and test
+          scheme: "YourScheme"              # The Xcode scheme to build and test
           device: "iPhone 16"        # Device name for the simulator
           os: "16.0"                 # OS version for the simulator
-          path: "Tim"                # Path to the Swift Package or Xcode project
+          path: "/PathToYourSPM"                # Path to the Swift Package or Xcode project
 ```

 ---